Campus-Compass/campus-compass/README.md

 <br/>

 ## Run the Frontend
-1. Go to frontend directory and run the following commands to setup the environment:
+1. In the app directory within the frontend directory run the following commands to setup the environment:
 ```
 npm install
 ```